davidellavalle/Final-project/readme.md

 ## Data

 The Data has been extracted from [Kaggle](https://www.kaggle.com/c/ga-customer-revenue-prediction/data) and used to analyse the customer behaviour of the visitors of the GStore e-commerce.
-The data fields and objectives of the analysis are in the [folder](https://github.com/davidellavalle/Google-anayltics-customer-behaviour-and-forecast/tree/main/Presentation) where a PPTX and Final presentation has been added.
+The data fields objectives of the analysis are listed below.

 Data Fields: